 I truly enjoy listening to movie soundtrack CDs from time to time.
-When a director spends five, fifty or two hundred million to make a great films, it pays dividends to have a soundtrack that is equally memorable and evocative.
+When a director spends five, fifty or two hundred million to make a great film, it pays dividends to have a soundtrack that is equally memorable and evocative.
 Music has ways of connecting with us in inexplicably deep ways.

 Favorites, over the years, include soundtracks for Barry Lyndon, The Truman Show, O Brother Where Art Thou.
 The Lion King, A Clockwork Orange and so many others.
 A lot of movies incorporated tracks that were already popular, and others turned to reliable composers like David Grusin, Ennio Morricone and Randy Newman to embellish the key plot points.